 The Hauser Global Law School Program offers financial support to assist the participation of JD and LLM students currently attending NYU School of Law in international moot court competitions.
 Please note that funds are limited and funding will be determined based on the number of applications and resources available.
-Previously funded competitions include the Foreign Direct Investment International Arbitration Moot, D. M. Harish Memorial International Moot Court Competition, Jean-Pictet Competition on International Humanitarian Law, Willem C. Vis International Commercial Arbitration Moot, and the International Criminal Court Moot Competition.
+Previously funded competitions include the Foreign Direct Investment International Arbitration Moot, Jean-Pictet Competition on International Humanitarian Law, Willem C. Vis International Commercial Arbitration Moot, and the International Criminal Court Moot Competition.

 The Hauser Global Law School Program strives to make available funds to support NYU School of Law students as they travel and compete in moot courts.
 Students' participation is intended to raise the profile of NYU School of Law among those competing, administering and attending the moot courts, and in publications resulting from competition.

 All JD and LLM students in good academic standing are eligible to apply for international moot court funding.
 Students must be enrolled at the Law School at the time of travel.
 Funding applications are limited to one per JD or LLM student per academic year.
 Applicants will not be funded more than three times during the course of their studies.